Skip to Content

 One Year Old Boy

-This tasty activity is easy for parents to prepare and lends right into practical life.
+This tasty activity is easy for parents to prepare and lends right to food preparation & practical life skills.
 It doubles as a snacking opportunity too, so you can take care of two birds with one stone.

 Cut an unpeeled banana into thick slices.
 They will resemble thick disks.
 Carefully slice along one side of each to make a “starting place” for your little one to grab onto, and then demonstrate to them how to lift and pull the peel off of the banana slice.